codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many tickles does it take to tickle an octopus?
-Ten-tickles!
+Why is it so windy inside an arena?
+All those fans.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. HTTP
+ 1. Inkscape
- 2. HTTPS
+ 2. Adobe Photoshop
- 3. FTP
+ 3. GIMP
- 4. IRC
+ 4. Paint.NET

 <details>
   <summary>Answer</summary>
-  IRC
+  Inkscape
 </details>